 On this course we will start from systems that historically resided on the boundary of the move from analogue telephony to digital telephony and move through different digital telephony systems to packet based telephony that is currently under development and early deployment.
 In explaining the technology we will try to more or less consistently pay attention to a set of issues related to each new signaling system.
-On the lecture on ISUP, after first describing a few example signaling systems we will make a first attempt of drawing a picture of this mental framework.

-We can summarize the goal of the course in the following way:

-Signaling will be analyzed on a functional level.
+We can summarize the goal of the course in the following way: Signaling will be analyzed on a functional level.
 Focus is on understanding advantages, drawbacks and fundamental design aspects of widespread solutions in different networks.
+The idea is to learn something about the art of systems design for networking.

 Through understanding several signaling systems, we consider how such systems interwork.
 By comparing circuit and packet networks we build understanding of the technology trends and how functionality from legacy networks is inherited into new systems.